Media Law

 Media law concerns the legal issues arising from the activities of the broadcasting and publishing media and the control or dissemination of information, including on the internet.

-Commonly, the law has to try and strike the correct balance between, on the one hand, freedom of expression and the right to report and, on the other, an individual's rights not to be defamed and to privacy and confidentiality.
+The law has to try and strike the correct balance between, on the one hand, freedom of expression and the right to report and, on the other, an individual’s rights not to be defamed and to privacy and confidentiality.